 Explore the Collections

-The Carnegie Institution of Washington (now called the Carnegie Institution for Science) was founded in 1902 as an organization for scientific discovery.
+The Carnegie Institution of Washington (now called Carnegie Science) was founded in 1902 as an organization for scientific discovery.
 Shortly thereafter, two departments were set up to conduct basic research in the Earth sciences: the Department of Terrestrial Magnetism or “DTM” (1904) and the Geophysical Laboratory (1905).

 DTM physicists Merle Tuve and Odd Dahl making adjustments on the Van de Graaff generator in 1935, Image No. I3717